[ + links to: H P Lovecraft - The Haunter of the Dark - The Whisperer in Darkness - The Dunwich Horror - The Call of Cthulhu ]

 spawn associated with that semientitiy . . .

 Lovecraft's work belongs to at least three genres – science-fiction, supernatural horror, and heroic-quest-fantasy.
 There is more than a streak of inspired nonsense in Lovecraft – in the vein of Clark Ashton Smith and perhaps even of Mervyn Peake – and there is also more than a hint of self-spoofing.
 He was poet, essayist, novelist, and short-story writer.
 His work divides opinion as perhaps no other author.
 His approach is sometimes dreamlike and mystical, other times scientific and meticulous.
 His description in At the Mountains of Madness of those explorers clambering over the ruins of the cyclopean city they discover in the Antarctic is surely one of the best examples of the meticulous kind in the sheer loving detail displayed, and the more detail accrues the more one has the urge to warn the explorers to make their escape!
 A sense of menace increases with the detail – such as happens in a more enclosed way in another meticulous detail-loving writer, M.R.
-James, such as in his The Treasure of Abbot Thomas.
+James, for example in his The Treasure of Abbot Thomas.

 I wonder why critics so rarely allow for a certain fortuitous sweetness arising from an inspired fiasco?
 The Dream-Quest of Unknown Kadath is undoubtedly fiasco, style-and-content – and surely partly intended to be so! (c'mon, all you critics, such as Edmund Wilson, Colin Wilson, Lin Carter, give Lovecraft a break in the matter of style – for Lovecraft sometimes means the absurdity!) – and, in much of the author's work, there is at least a hint of this joyous “who cares” spirit which I personally find sweet, like thick relentless syrup.
 Such a chance-value emerges from both the floridness and the awe.
 The delightful "zoogs" in The Dream-Quest of Unknown Kadath and the frantically waddling albino penguins in At the Mountains of Madness: who in their right minds would not want to snuggle up to these?
 And indeed all the ludicrous Lovecraftian adjectives – whether they are a part of a code of awe or else a flat-footed literary style – surely harbour a dissonance, an irony, even in such weird cosmic sweetness; all part of the contradictoriness of this writer, and an odd gentleness amidst the cantankerousness of the man.